Sony has entered the OTC hearing aid space with two powerful new devices, the Sony OTC hearing aids CRE-C20 and CRE-E10

 - It works hands-free for calls.

-Sadly, it’s not Android compatible for streaming as of 2025.
-Android users can still use the app, but no direct streaming.
+Sadly, it’s not Android compatible for streaming as of 2026.
+Android users can still use the app, but do not have access to direct streaming.

 Sony CRE-C20 vs CRE-E10: Which Should You Buy?